davewalker5/ADS-B-BaseStationReader/README.md

 ## The GUI

-- The repository includes a console application built using [Avalonia UI](https://www.avaloniaui.net/):
+- The repository includes a UI built using [Avalonia UI](https://www.avaloniaui.net/):

 ![UI](Diagrams/ui-screenshot.png)